symlex/symlex/README.md

 - `app/config/web.yml` configures Web (HTTP) applications bootstrapped in `web/app.php`
 - `app/config/console.yml` configures command-line applications bootstrapped in `app/console`

-These files are in the same format you know from Symfony 2.
+These files are in the same format you know from Symfony.
 In addition to the regular services, they also contain the actual application as a service ("app"):

     services:
         app: